fubinf/sedrila/README.md

 # Usage

 Running main.py will produce the target directory if missing.

 If called with the optional argument `clean`, it will remove that directory beforehand.

+If called with the optional argument `test`, it will instead run some unit tests